Aliona83/project_j/README.md

   * As a user, I can use the navigation bar so that I can view all pages of the website easily
   * As a site user, I want to be able to sign up, so that I can have a personal account on the site.
   * As a site user, I want to be able to receive an email confirmation after registering, so that I can verify that my account registration was successful.
-  * As User I want to been able to add and remove products from my cart
+  * As a User I want to be able to add and remove products from my cart
-  * As User I want to recieve feedback that my order was processed successfully.
+  * As a User I want to receive feedback that my order was processed successfully.
-  * As User I want to subscribe to the store newsletters.
+  * As a User I want to subscribe to the store newsletters.
+  * As a User I want to be able to leave reviews for each product.

- As the Unregistered User I want to:
+ As the Unregistered User, I want to:

-  * As Unregistered User I want to see the purpose of the site when landing on it
+  * As an Unregistered User I want to see the purpose of the site when landing on it
-     * Landing page with clear reference to objective of the app
+     * Landing page with clear reference to the objective of the app
   * As an Unregistered User I want to get a benefit if I register*
-    * Information recieved in the registration mail
+    * Information received in the registration mail
   * As an Unregistered User, I want to be able to register so that I   can create my account and access to the registered user features
     *  Link for Sign Up in Navbar
-  * As an Unregistered User I want to see the detailed information of the jewelleries
+  * As an Unregistered User I want to see detailed information on the jewellery
     * Jewelleries details page

  Super User Features

- * As a super user, you have access to a range of powerful features that allow you to manage and oversee various aspects of the platform.
+ * As a super user, you can access various powerful features that allow you to manage and oversee various aspects of the platform.
 These features are designed to provide you with control and insights into the system's operations.

 * Add Images